 Buying a monitor calibrator: Things to consider

-No matter how closely you follow an online or operating system calibration process, there’s always going to be a weak link in the process: the human eye.
-Even if you have perfect vision, the eye just isn’t an objective judge of colour balance or consistency.
-There are plenty of optical illusions that highlight the eye’s fallibility, so to get around the problem and calibrate your screen properly, there really is no alternative but to splash out on an electronic eye: a dedicated monitor calibrator, also known as a colorimeter.
+No matter how closely you follow an online or operating system calibration process, there's always going to be a weak link in the process: the human eye.
+When learning how to calibrate your monitor it's important to remember that even if you have perfect vision, the eye just isn't an objective judge of colour balance or consistency.
+There are plenty of optical illusions that highlight the eye's fallibility, so to get around the problem and calibrate your screen properly, there really is no alternative but to splash out on an electronic eye: a dedicated monitor calibrator, also known as a colorimeter.
 See our guide to the best monitor calibrators around or read on for our top two picks.

 These nifty gadgets are usually about the size of a computer mouse and only require a USB connection.
 Simply hang it over the top of the screen so it rests in the middle, then corresponding software flashes various different colours over a period of several minutes for the all-seeing eye to detect.
 The calibrator then feeds the colour data back to the software so it can create a custom colour profile to apply to Windows or OS X.